vdespa/vdespa-blog/content/projects/en-GB/article.md.md

 # article.md #

-## Short introduction ##

 *article.md* brings to Joomla! the power of Github & co. combined with a lightweight markup language, Markdown.
 Basically you can store and edit your content as Markdown documents and store them on github (storing them locally on your server is also possible).

+## Short introduction ##

+-- soon --

 <!--BREAK-->